FAT TUESDAY 2.13

 Charlotte grew up in New England, clammin’ and shuckin’ with her family on Cape Cod in the summers and enjoying the spoils of her homeland’s delectable cold water seafood.
-After an exclusive four-year commitment to Chipotle burritos in college, Michael expanded his palate and interest in food from all over the world, diving in head first and spending the past decade plus perfecting a wide array of recipes as an amateur chef (and amassing a Smithsonian-worthy collection of hot sauce).
+After an exclusive four-year commitment to cheap burritos in college, Michael expanded his palate and interest in food from all over the world, diving in head first and spending the past decade plus perfecting a wide array of recipes as an amateur chef (and amassing a Smithsonian-worthy collection of hot sauce).

 Adventurous but unpretentious gourmands, one of our favorite date nights involved bellying up to the bar at RYE for a dozen oysters and a couple cocktails.
-After its closure, we missed that visceral experience of savoring quality oysters in a manner that’s fun and approachable.
-Around the same time, the pop-up restaurant concept became both an exciting taste-du-jour and legitimate dining experience across some of Louisville’s coolest bars.
+After its closure, we missed that visceral experience of savoring quality oysters in a manner that’s fun and celebratory.
+Around the same time, the pop-up restaurant concept became both an exciting taste-du-jour and a legitimate dining experience across some of Louisville’s coolest bars.
 Synchronistically, Michael even wrote a feature about it for LEO Weekly at the beginning of 2021!
 We’ve always loved hosting and cooking for friends, so the idea of a pop-up became intriguing.
 Both of us have worked in the industry in past lives and share a passion for food and trying crazy new things.
 So we asked the question: what if raw bar, but mobile, and what if us?
 OK, let’s get weird!
 Both of us being Virgos, of course, we committed ourselves figuring out, in great detail, how to do a pop-up like this the right way.